threadexio/zeus/README.md

 -   zeus
 -   zeus-bin

+then run once to build the builder image

-to upgrade the builder just do
+do this if you also want to change/upgrade the builder

 ```bash
 zeus -B --force --imagearchive /usr/share/zeus/builder.tar.gz